ApiLogicServer/Docs/docs/Sample-AI.md

 Use ChatGPT to generate SQL commands for database creation:

-!!! pied-piper "Create database schemas from ChatGPT"
+!!! pied-piper "Create database schemas from ChatGPT -- provide this prompt"

     Create a sqlite database for customers, orders, items and product